adaltas/ece-big-data-processing-2025-fall/final_project.md

 All relevant code should be shared via a shared Git repository.
 Additionally, you will send an email to joe@adaltas.com when the project has been submitted .
 Please ensure that the names of all participants are included in the repo and in the submission email . **Note:** For full credit the code must run with little to no extra input from the end user, and, any extra input that is required must be clearly documented and explained.
 Also note, any question that is at least attempted will be awarded with partial credit provided there is a corresponding explanation of the difficulties faced.

 ## Questions
 1. [load data from here](https://datasets.imdbws.com/).
 This should be done using a notebook cell and not a manual process to import the data.
+For some of the datasets you may get an error that the file is too big.
+It is acceptable to load these manually if needed, please note files that are expected to be added manually.
 **NOTE:** You may not need all of the datasets, but you will be utilizing most of them .
 2. How many total people in data set?
 3. What is the earliest year of birth?